czechmark/neurioToCSV/README.md

     $ sudo python setup.py install

 ## ERRORs
 When I first installed and tried to run the neurio-python library, I got an error complaining about "SSL InsecurePlatform".
-In order to fix that I had to do the following (debian)
+In order to fix that I had to do the following (debian).
+What you have to do may vary depending on how your linus and python are installed.
+In any case, the InsecurePlatform is actually just a warning and I think the system will still work if you are getting that warning.
 ```
-  sudo apt-get install libffi-dev
-  sudo apt-get install libssl-dev
+  sudo apt-get install build-essential libssl-dev libffi-dev python-dev
   sudo pip install requests[security]
   ```